yochaigal/cairn/wip/2e/vald.md

 - Distance matters.
 Most villages are within a day's walk from one another to ensure the safety of travelers.
 Camping is a last resort, and those that journey far rarely return.
 - Language matters.
 Most towns and villages share a common tongue, but lose intelligibility the farther one travels.
 Written, older forms are common in places people no longer tread.
 - There is only one Wood.
 It is not one forest, but _all_ forests.
 It is neither Good nor Evil, but simply wishes to grow, to be free, and to protect itself.
 - The Wood is a porous dungeon.
-It has rooms and traps and hazards, but can also be traversed: one can always climb a tree.
+It has rooms and traps and hazards but can also be traversed: one can always climb a tree.
 This makes it no less dangerous.
 - The Roots are a foreign land.
 Time, logic, and matter operate by principles so alien as to make them unknowable.
 - Magic is rare and dangerous.
 Relics and Spellbooks are not well understood, and attempting to manipulate their power is a surefire path to self-destruction.
 - Relics originate in the Roots.
 They cannot be created by humans, only found.
 They are ancient, and yet they sprout from rubble as if grown there.
 - Monsters and other creatures do not follow the rules.
 They speak and act differently than the PCs, and have abilities and magic beyond the reach of regular characters.

-## The Wood
+### The Wood

 The _Wood_ surrounds and divides the realm, including anyone or anything that does not swear fealty to the current regime.
 Denizens of the Wood are fiercely independent, believing they are subject solely to its rules.
 Its various peoples, creatures, and unrelenting natural elements have kept the outside world at bay since time immemorial.